thomas-zahner/website/content/posts/atlassian-experience.md

 I remember one day Confluence automatically started to highlight some terms and abbreviations on all of our pages.
 The AI tried to explain the meaning of those words.
-For example, it tried to explain that our company's name actually meant something none of us knew before.
+For example, it tried to explain that our company name actually meant something none of us knew before.
 It felt like an April Fool's joke.
 Luckily, the next day the feature was gone.
 But I can't remember if our admin disabled the feature or if Atlassian rolled it back.